 As the Knox platform has evolved, it has always sought to respond to the needs of customers who use it to protect their most valuable data.
 To that end, Knox 3.1 has added some key updates.

-With the release of the Galaxy S9 and S9+, the platform has now aligned more closely with Android Enterprise.
+With the Galaxy Note9, the platform is now aligned more closely than ever with Android Enterprise.
 This means there’s no longer the need to choose between one or the other, as overlapping capabilities have been aligned with new APIs to provide business customers the best of both frameworks.
 It also means that developers creating enterprise mobility management (EMM) solutions will have to create just one version of their app.

 As mobile working gains popularity, protecting the mobile-powered desktop — such as that provided by the Samsung DeX platform — will become a crucial component of any business’s security plan.